|Date||Duration||Availability||Cost per person|

 - Spend the night with a local family in Raqchi

 - Visit the stunning islands of Lake Titicaca

 Peru’s sheer diversity and incredible mix of culture and scenic beauty mean there are boundless activities to suit all tastes.
-This two-week itinerary will introduce you to the country’s rich cultural legacy and spectacular natural scenery.
+This 15-day itinerary will introduce you to the country’s rich cultural legacy and spectacular natural scenery.

 You’ll overnight with local families, take part in religious ceremonies and learn about local traditions from pottery making to coffee harvesting.
 The tour will also take you to some of the country’s most impressive natural and man-made sights, including the famed ruins of Machu Picchu.